slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski, Science and Sanity*

-Lewis Carroll stated “we are what we believe we are”, but it seems that the world is also what we believe it to be.

 - The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him.
 Much of this is the result of our need for cognitive consistency.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
 To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.

-> *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*

 - You need to search out disconfirming evidence.
 - fascinated by models. how the invisible afects the visible